-Project Name Keilor Park Reserve Soccer Pavilion Project Number 21 Description Soccer pavilion- Knock down and rebuild- 1 x 100m2 social room, 4 x 30m2 change rooms, 4 x 15m2 change room amenities, 2 x 15m2 social toilets, 2 x 10m2 umpires' rooms, 1 x 25m2 kitchen, 2 x 20m2 store rooms, 1 x 15m2 first aid room, 1 x 10m2 office, 1 x 10m2 DDA toilet- Total: 430m2.
-2 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the strategic approach to address the current and future projected gaps in sporting facility provision is to develop additional facilities at existing sports sites in Brimbank.
-Poor quality sporting pavilions that are only appropriate for a summer or winter user limit the use of existing reserves and upgrading these pavilions to support summer and winter users (eg. cricket and soccer) will help to optimise the use of associated sporting fields.
-It is estimated that upgrading pavilions will increase ground use capacity by 20%.
-Council uses the facility development matrix set out on page 52 of the SFDP to assess and prioritise sports facility development projects.
-The matrix uses findings from the recent provision, condition and compliance audits and assesses each proposed project against set criteria.
-Project Scope The project is the total replacement of an infrastructure item after it has reached the end of its economic life.
-The project is a new facility in line with the provisions of the P&E Act.
-The project is consistent with the current community expectation of what is required to meet its health, safety and well-being in accordance with the SFDP.
-Catchment The SFDP assesses the need for new soccer pitches based on current participate rates and the number of teams a single pitch can sustain (on average).
-This gives an equivalent population provision ratio of 1 pitch to 4,785 residents for soccer.
-The main catchment area for the project has been determined as the Northern Main Catchment Area, consisting of analysis and charge areas; Area 01, Area 02, Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area 09 and Area 10.
-Cost The nominated project cost of \$1,669,254 is for capital warate for pavilions set out in the Victoria Planning Authorit e Facility Standards set out in the SFDP and by applying the Fide.
-P90 https://vpa.vic.gov.au/greenfield/infrastructure-contribu utions-plans/benchmark-costings/
+Project Name Keilor Park Reserve Soccer Pavilion Project Number 21 Description Soccer pavilion- Knock down and rebuild- 1 x 100m2 social room, 4 umpires' rooms, 1 x 25m2 kitchen, 2 x 20m2 store rooms, 1 x 15m2 , Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identificatility provision is to develop additional facilities at existing sports winter user limit the use of existing reserves and upgrading these puse of associated sporting fields.
+It is estimated that upgrading pay Council uses the facility development matrix set out on page 52 of from the recent provision, condition and compliance audits and as sites in Brimbank.
+Poor quality sporting pavilion pavilions to support summer and winter users (explicitly silling sil ns that are only appropriate for a summer or g. cricket and soccer) will help to optimise the development projects.
+The matrix uses findings Project Scope The project is the total replacement of an infrastructure item after provisions of the P&E Act.
+The project is consistent with the curre accordance with the SFDP.
+Catchment The SFDP assesses the need for new soccer pitches based on curre an equivalent population provision ratio of 1 pitch to 4,785 resider.
+The main catchment area for the project has been determined as the Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area 09 and 20 area 08. its for soccer. he Northern Main Catchment Area, consisting o Cost The nominated project cost of \$1,669,254 is for capital works only rate for pavilions set out in the Victoria Planning Authority Benchm https://vpa.vic.gov.au/greenfield/infrastructure-contributions-plan nark Infrastructure and Costs Guide. ds set out in the SFDP and by applying the P90